OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 **Step 3: Importing vCenter Clusters**

-OpenNebula ships with a powerful CLI tool to import vCenter clusters, VM Templates and Networks.
+OpenNebula ships with a powerful CLI tool to import vCenter clusters, VM Templates, Networks and running VMs.
 The tools is self-explanatory, just set the credentials and IP to access the vCenter host and follow on screen instructions.
 A sample section follows:

 .. code::